William D. Coolidge

 William David Coolidge (/ˈkuːlɪdʒ/; October 23, 1873 - February 3, 1975) was an American physicist and engineer, who made major contributions to X-ray machines.
 He was the director of the General Electric Research Laboratory and a vice-president of the corporation.
 He was also famous for the development of "ductile tungsten", which is important for the incandescent light bulb.

 Early years

-Coolidge was born on a farm near Hudson, Massachusetts.
+Coolidge was born on 23 October 1873 on a farm near Hudson, Middlesex County, Massachusetts, the only child of Albert Edward Coolidge (14 September 1849 – 12 November 1943) and his wife Martha Alice Shattuck (b.
+19 November 1849).
 He studied electrical engineering from 1891 until 1896 at the Massachusetts Institute of Technology (MIT).
 After a year as a laboratory assistant, he went to Germany for further study and received his doctorate from the University of Leipzig.
 From 1899 to 1905 he was a research assistant to Arthur A. Noyes of the Chemistry Department at MIT.

 Ductile tungsten

 Coolidge went to work as a researcher at General Electric's new research laboratory in 1905, where he conducted experiments that led to the use of tungsten as filaments in light bulbs.
 He developed 'ductile tungsten', which could be more easily drawn into filaments, by purifying tungsten oxide.
 Starting in 1911, General Electric marketed lamps using the new metal and they soon became an important source of income for GE.
 He applied for and received a patent (US#1,082,933) for this 'invention' in 1913.
 However, in 1928 a US court ruled that his 1913 patent was not valid as an invention.